LOUISINTERNET/lia_multicolumnwizard/Documentation/Configuration/Index.rst

 Implementation on child elements
 --------------------------------

-you can use the option `'showLabelAboveField' => true`, if this is set the label will be shown in all rows above the field
+you can use the option `'showLabelAboveField' => true`, if this is set the label will be shown in every row

 .. code-block:: php
-    :caption:
+    :caption: Useage of showLabelAboveField

     $tca_columns['tx_lia_multicolumnwizard']['config']['columnFields'] = [
         'fieldName_1' => [